JeschkeLab/DeerLab/docsrc/source/fitting.rst

 Fitting
 =========================================

 DeerLab provides a wide range of functionality to analyze experimental dipolar EPR data using least-squares fitting.
-For fitting, the experimental data is assumed to be properly phased, shifted, and scaled.
+For fitting, the experimental data is assumed to be properly phased and time-shifted.

 The main fitting function is ``fitmodel``.
 It can fit either non-parametric and parametric distance distributions, and it fits the distribution, the background, and the modulation depth in a single step.
 It provides uncertainty estimates for all fitted quantities.

-The older two-step workflow of fitting the background in a separate step is supported as well, but not recommended.
+The older two-step workflow of fitting the background and modulation depth in a separate step prior to fitting the distribution is supported as well, but not recommended.

 Picking the model
 ------------------------------------------

 After preprocessing the experimental data, the next important step is to decide on the model to be fitted.
-This consists of four separate choices
+This consists of four separate choices:

 (1) Choose a **distance range** ``r``.
 The distance range is an important choice, as any distance distibution is truncated to this range.
-The lower limit of the distance range is determined by the bandwidth of the pulses, and also on the time increment.
+The lower limit of the distance range is determined by the time increment and by the bandwidth of the pulses.
 Typically, 1.5 nm is reasonable.
 The upper limit depends on the length of the experimental time trace.
 The number of points in ``r`` is usually set equal to the number of time points.

 (2) Choose a **distribution model**.
 Generally, a non-parametric distribution is preferred.
-If there a reasons to believe the distances distribution has a specific shape, use the associated :ref:`parametric distance distibution model<modelsref_dd>`.
+If there a reasons to believe the distances distribution has a specific shape, or if the experimental time trace does not contain a lot of information because it is truncated or noisy, use the associated :ref:`parametric distance distibution model<modelsref_dd>`.

 (3) Choose a **background model**.
 Typically, a homogeneous 3D background (``bg_hom3d``) is sufficient, but other :ref:`background models<modelsref_bg>` could be needed.